olinley/oliarchibald/src/pages/about.md

 Been in the SEO game for 10 years, having started my career at Builtvisible before going in-house at Deliveroo.

-These days I'm a freelance SEO consultant, mainly working with clients in the ecommerce and publishing spaces.
-However, I'm open to most things.
+These days I'm a freelance SEO consultant, mainly working with clients in the ecommerce and publishing spaces, but open to most things.

 ## What do I actually do?

-I specialise in organic research and technical SEO.
+Specialise in organic research and technical SEO.

-To unpack that a bit, I've spent the years fine-tuning my craft at analysing search intent and competitive landscapes to forecast short to long term organic roadmaps for clients.
+To unpack that a bit, I've spent the years fine-tuning my craft at analysing search intent and competitive landscapes to forecast organic roadmaps for clients.

 I also like analysing server logs to find ways of improving crawlability and indexation, as well as solving larger problems like scaleable landing pages and internationalisation.